-Oracle NetSuite is claimed to be one of the world’s most renowned Cloud based ERP for fast-growing businesses.
+Oracle NetSuite ERP is claimed to be one of the world’s most renowned Cloud-based ERPs for fast-growing businesses.
 It is a unified business management suite that offers support with the following services like financials, accounting, CRM & eCommerce.
-NetSuite stands out from its competitors as its built-in functionality allows it to support multiple applications under one platform, thus reducing costs and enhancing productivity.
+NetSuite ERP stands out from its competitors as its built-in functionality allows it to support multiple applications under one platform, including NetSuite EDI Integrations, thus reducing costs and enhancing productivity.
 The major differentiator lies in the easily customizable dashboards.

 NetSuite EDI Integration Options

 NetSuite EDI integrations are customizable according to your partners (Retail, 3PL, Transportation, etc).
 But, it doesn’t have an in-built EDI capability.
-Usually NetSuite EDI Integrations are carried out by using an external EDI Platform or Service.
-NetSuite lets you integrate with EDI through,
+Usually, NetSuite EDI Integrations are carried out by using an external EDI Platform or EDI Service.
+NetSuite lets you integrate with EDI Platform through,

 - SOAP(Simple Object Access Protocol)

-The most preferred method of integration is REST-based APIs as modern-day developers are habituated to using this.
+The most preferred method of integration is REST APIs as modern-day developers are habituated to using this.

 NetSuite REST API overview